Optical communication-based identification for multi-UAV systems: theory and practice: Manchester coding

 \section{Manchester coding}

-As discussed in section \ref{sec:syst:tx}, in optical communications there are two highly popular coding schemes for optical signals: \ac{NRZ} and Manchester.
-In section \ref{sec:binarySeq}, we performed the analysis of the binary sequence construction considering the \ac{NRZ} coding.
-In this section, we briefly show how the binary sequence construction process changes when we use Manchester coding instead.

-When we use Manchester coding, the encoder/modulator must operate twice as fast as the binary stream generator and the frequency division factor must be $d_f=2$ (see diagram in Fig. \ref{fig:OpticalTx}).
+If we use Manchester coding instead of \ac{NRZ}, the encoder/modulator must operate twice as fast as the binary stream generator and the frequency division factor must be $d_f=2$ (see diagram in Fig. \ref{fig:diagrams}).
 In this case, each bit has a duration $T_b$ of two periods of the clock signal $c_j(t)$, i.e., $T_b=2T$.
 With Manchester coding, the LED always changes state in the middle of every bit.
 Consequently, regardless of the binary stream signal $s_{j,m}$, the average power of the emitted optical signal is $\mathbb{E}[v_{jm}(t)]=0.5P$.
-The LEDs will be continuously turned on for $2T$ at most, and also continuously turned off for $2T$ at most.
-Thus, the Manchester coding automatically satisfies some of the requirements listed in section \ref{sec:binarySeq} related to the visual identification system and the optical signal.
-Thus, if we use the Manchester coding, we can drop some lines from Algorithm \ref{algorithm1} and use Algorithm \ref{algorithm2} instead.
+The LEDs will continuously be turned on for $2T$ at most, and also continuously turned off for $2T$ at most.
+Thus, the Manchester coding automatically satisfies some of the requirements listed in section \ref{sec:binarySeq}.
+Thus, if we use Manchester coding, we can drop some lines from Algorithm \ref{algorithm1} and use Algorithm \ref{algorithm2} instead.